On the Effect of Neural Field Reparameterization for 4DVAR: Parameterizing the initial state with neural fields

 \subsection{Effect of neural reparameterization}

-We begin by evaluating the impact of neural reparameterization through a comparison of two cost functions: the classical formulation \(J_\mathrm{Vanilla}\) and its neural counterpart \(J_\mathrm{Neural}\).
-Both quantify observation misfits, but they operate over different domains: the former on the physical state \(u_0\), and the latter on the neural network parameters \(\theta\).
+We first examine the impact of neural reparameterization by comparing the classical objective $J_{\mathrm{vanilla}}$ with its neural counterpart $J_{\mathrm{neural}}$.
+While both objectives measure the same observation misfit, they are optimized over different spaces: $J_{\mathrm{vanilla}}$ operates on the discretized state $u_0$, whereas $J_{\mathrm{neural}}$ operates on the network parameters $\theta$.

-\paragraph{Cost reduction vs.\ state accuracy.} Panel~({\bf A}) of \Cref{fig-vanilla-vs-neural} shows that both classical and neural formulations consistently decrease their respective cost functions over the course of optimization.
-However, the relative $L^1$ errors in panel~({\bf B}) reveal an important distinction: \textsc{Vanilla-4DVAR} reduces the cost but fails to improve the accuracy of the estimated initial condition, whereas \textsc{Neural-4DVAR} reduces both the cost and the error, leading to a more faithful reconstruction.\footnote{Still, minimizing $J_\mathrm{Neural}$ does not always translate into improved state accuracy, as illustrated in \Cref{tab-neural-4dvar-sweep}.}
+The resulting behaviors are summarized in \Cref{fig-vanilla-vs-neural}.
+Panel~({\bf A}) shows that both formulations successfully reduce the observation misfit during optimization.
+However, panel~({\bf B}) reveals a crucial difference: vanilla-4DVAR reduces the misfit without improving the accuracy of the reconstructed initial condition, whereas neural-4DVAR consistently reduces both the misfit and the relative $L^1$ error.